Hans Rosling

 Son of Amalia von Helvig

-His Burial site cared for many years by Geijer and Atterbom who used to read poems at the grave.
+His Burial site was cared for many years by Geijer and Atterbom who used to read poems at the grave.

 Burial site: 0101-0009